libavg/libavg/sphinxdoc/player.rst

             is the total amount used by all programs.
 Only available when using NVidia drivers.

+        .. py:method:: getMemoryUsage() -> int

+            Returns the amount of memory used by the application in bytes.
+More precisely, this function returns the resident set size of the process in bytes.
+This does not include shared libraries or memory paged out to disk.

         .. py:method:: getVideoRefreshRate() -> float

             Returns the current hardware video refresh rate in number of